vippsas/vipps-epayment-api/docs/api/Payment-Modification.md

 ### Cancel

 If you no longer wish to initiate settlement of the remaining funds on a payment then you should [Cancel][cancel-payment-endpoint] the payment.
-Cancelling a payment provides a good user experience and synchronises the users bank statement and Vipps payment overview with their expectations from a merchant.
+Cancelling a payment provides a good user experience and synchronizes the users bank statement and Vipps payment overview with their expectations from a merchant.

 A payment can be cancelled via the api at any point until the payment is fully captured.
 A cancellation will release any remaining authorised funds on the customers bank account.
 This cancellation by the merchant via the api will result in `TERMINATED` state of the payment.

 A cancel can also be performed before an authorisation if required.
 A cancel by the end user before `AUTHORISATION` will result in a `ABORTED` state of the payment.

-> Note: It is not possible to cancel a payment while a user is actively authorising the payment.
+> Note: It is not possible to cancel a payment while a user is actively authorizing the payment.
 Eg: The payment is under processing with the payment scheme, or the user is in a 3DSecure session.

 ### Capture